jameslim1021/JobChaser/README.md

 ## To-Do

-* Debug errors to deploy to Heroku
 * Fix pagination
 * Add more inputs for users (cover letter, phone number, contacts/employees)
 * CSS adjustments
+* Debug errors to deploy to Heroku

+#### Note:
+Indeed.com only granted a temporary API key for this project.
+In process of acquiring another.